Gatecreeper: History

-Gatecreeper released a self-titled four song EP in 2014.
-In 2015, Gatecreeper released a split with the band Take Over and Destroy.
+Gatecreeper released a self-titled four-song EP in 2014.
+In 2015, they released a split with the band Take Over and Destroy.
+In 2015, Gatecreeper played the first show at the Rebel Lounge—former site of the Mason Jar—with The Atlas Moth and Take Over and Destroy.

 In 2016, the band was featured on a split with Homewrecker, Outer Heaven, and Scorched.
 In 2016, Gatecreeper released a split with the band Young and in the Way.

-In 2016, Gatecreeper released their debut full-length album on Relapse Records titled Sonoran Depravation.
+That year, Gatecreeper released their debut full-length album on Relapse Records, titled Sonoran Depravation.

-In 2015, Gatecreeper played the first show at The Rebel Lounge—former site of the Mason Jar—with The Atlas Moth and Take Over and Destroy.

-In August of 2019, Gatecreeper announced their new album Deserted, that was released on October 4, 2019 on Relapse Records.
+In August 2019, Gatecreeper announced their new album Deserted, which was released on October 4, 2019 on Relapse Records.
 Loudwire named it one of the 50 best metal albums of 2019.

-In January 2021, they released An Unexpected Reality.
-The album was ranked number fourteen on Revolver's list of the "25 Best Albums of 2021".
+In January 2021, they released the An Unexpected Reality EP.
+The record was ranked number fourteen on Revolver's list of the "25 Best Albums of 2021".

+In May 2024, they released their third full-length album, Dark Superstition.

+On November 25, 2024, it was announced that Gatecreeper would support Swedish melodic death metal band Arch Enemy's European Blood Dynasty 2025 Tour, with special guests Eluveitie and Amorphis.